Zander Fellowship at the Boston Philharmonic Orchestra

 As assistant Thomas Jung worked together with Semyon Bychkov (WDR Sinfonieorchester), Markus Stenz (Gürzenich-Orchester), Gustavo Dudamel (Gürzenich-Orchester) and was invited by Bernard Haitink for his rehearsals with the Chamber Orchestra of Europe in June 2013 (Brahms: Symphony Cycle), all his rehearsals with the Sinfonieorchester des Bayerischen Rundfunks in December 2013 (Haydn: The Creation) and all his rehearsals with the Berliner Philharmoniker in March 2014 and 2015.

 In 2009 Thomas Jung recorded the Tauwetter score, a film project of students of the Academy of Media Arts Cologne, with the Junges Ensemble für Neue Musik, which he had founded in 2007 to enable the performances of pieces written by students of the composition department of the Hochschule für Musik Köln.
 With this Orchestra Thomas Jung conducted more than 20 world premieres between 2007 and 2010.
-During that time he as a conductor was a member of the class of composer York Höller.
+During that time he as a conductor was a member of the composition class of York Höller.

 Personal encounters with Karlheinz Stockhausen, John Adams, Sofia Gubaidulina, Peter Eötvös, Kurt Masur, Alfred Brendel and Emauel Ax brought invaluable musical animation.